-- A recent "Cost vs. Value" report from Remodeling magazine indicated that that the average cost of a midrange basement conversion job was just over $71,000.
+- A Cost vs. Value report from Remodeling magazine indicates that the average cost of a midrange basement conversion job was just over $71,000.
 These estimates are from general contractors (GCs) who are hiring subcontractors to perform different tasks.

-- An HGTV survey, meanwhile found that typical DIY basement makeovers run from $10,000 to $27,000.
+- An HGTV survey found that typical DIY basement makeovers run from $10,000 to $27,000.

-A basement refinish involves framing, running whatever mechanicals are necessary, installing... wall, ceiling and floor finishes, and painting or wallpapering.
-On average, the cost for a basic finish job falls anywhere from $6,500 for a DIY job to $20,000 if you are hiring a carpenter to assist, but costs can go much higher for larger spaces.
+A basement refinish involves framing, running whatever mechanicals are necessary, installing wall, ceiling, and floor finishes, and painting or wallpapering.
+On average, the cost for a basic finish job falls anywhere from $5,000 to $7,000, ranging up to $20,000 if you are hiring a carpenter to assist.
+But costs can go much higher for larger spaces.

 - Framing walls and insulating the stud cavities